include-what-you-use/include-what-you-use/docs/IWYUPragmas.md

       AlsoPrivate p;

+### IWYU pragma: associated ###

+Associated headers have special significance in IWYU, they're analyzed together with their .cpp file to give an optimal result for the whole component.

+By default, IWYU uses the .cpp file's stem (filename without extension) to automatically detect which is the associated header, but sometimes local conventions don't allow a component's .cpp and header file to share a stem, which makes life harder for IWYU.

+You can explicitly mark an arbitrary `#include` directive as denoting the associated header with `IWYU pragma: associated`:

+    component/public.h:
+      struct Foo {
+        void Bar();
+      };

+    component/component.cc:
+      #include "component/public.h"  // IWYU pragma: associated

+      void Foo::Bar() {
+      }

+You can mark multiple `#include` directives as associated and they will all be considered as such.

 ### Which pragma should I use? ###

 Ideally, IWYU should be smart enough to understand your intentions (and intentions of the authors of libraries you use), so the first answer should always be: none.